|

 Beef Stir Fry Recipe

-Cooking the perfect beef stir fry recipe might sound complicated, but with a few simple steps, you can create a dish that’s bursting with flavor and texture in no time.
+Cooking the perfect beef stir fry recipe might sound complicated, but with a few simple steps, you can create a dish that’s bursting with flavour and texture in no time.
 Follow these step-by-step instructions to get your stir fry from the cutting board to the table in less than 30 minutes.

 The key to tender, flavorful beef is in the marinade.
 Begin by thinly slicing your beef against the grain.
 This helps the meat stay tender and cook quickly.
 In a bowl, combine the following: